|

-When we look at the sky, there are no names next to the stars; and no name we assign to a star truly belongs to it, or necessarily says anything about it as a real object.
+When we look at the sky there are no names next to the stars, and no name we assign to a star truly belongs to it, or says anything about it as a real object.
 It is merely our way of saying "Look at this star over here, not that one over there."
+Given the vast numbers of stars scattered across the sky, such appellations are necessary to avoid total confusion; and there is something comforting about knowing what a given star or constellation is called, even if it is just a name established by some sort of historical convention.

 Common, or "Proper" Star Names

-Over the course of history, most stars have been given names, to differentiate them.
-Unfortunately, the same name was occasionally used for different stars, and most stars have been given many names even by people living in one area, and of course completely different names in different parts of the world.
-As an example, the current Pole Star (or North Star) is called Polaris, in acknowledgement of that status.
-In ancient times, however, the Celestial Pole was closer to Kochab than to Polaris, and Polaris was called Kynosoura (the Dog's Tail), which was also the name of its constellation (now called the Little Bear, or Ursa Minor).
-Similarly, Vega, one of over forty names used for the brightest star in the constellation of Lyra, was once used as the name for that constellation.
+Over the course of history most stars have been given names, to differentiate them.
+Unfortunately, the same name was occasionally used for different stars, and many stars have been given different names by people living at different times (or of course, in different parts of the world).
+As an example, the current Pole Star (or North Star) is called Polaris, in acknowledgement of its status.
+But in ancient Greek (Hellenic) times the Celestial Pole was closer to Kochab than to Polaris, and Polaris was called Phoenice, borrowed from Ursa Phoenice, the Phoenician Bear, the name given to what we now call the Little Bear (or Ursa Minor) when the constellation was created out of parts of other constellations by Thales, about 600 B.C.E.
+Later, Ursa Phoenice became κυνόςουρα (Cynosūra), the Dog's Tail, and that name was used for the star for more than a millennium.
+It is only in the last few hundred years, as precession has brought the Celestial Pole closer and closer to Polaris, that it acquired its present name.
+Similarly, Vega, one of over forty names used for the brightest star in the constellation of Lyra, was once used as the name for the constellation itself.

-Some of the names which we still use for stars are the names of mythological figures, such as the hunter Orion, the strongman Hercules, and the mythological warriors Castor and Pollux.
+Some of the names which we use for stars and constellations are the names of mythological figures, such as Orion the hunter, Hercules the strong-man, and Castor and Pollux, The Twins.
 Others describe the star's position in the sky.
-As an example, the Sirius is based on a Greek word meaning 'scorching', because its heat was thought to add to that of the Sun, to produce the hot "dog days" of late summer.
-It is also called the 'Dog Star', because of its position in Canis Major, the Big Dog.
-The name of the bright star to its northeast, Procyon, is based on the Greek 'pro kion', or 'before the dog', referring to the fact that being further north than Sirius, it rises before it, despite being further to the east.
-(More to follow, ASAP)
+As an example, Sirius is based on a Greek word meaning 'scorching', because its heat was thought to add to that of the Sun to produce the "dog days" of late summer.
+It is also called the 'Dog Star' because of its position in Canis Major, the Big Dog.
+The name of the bright star to its northeast, Procyon, is based on the Greek 'pro kion', or 'before the dog', because being further north than Sirius it rises before it, even though it is further to the east.

 The "common" names of the stars in the Big Dipper.